DataDog/integrations-core/docs/dev/README.md

 ---
-title: Working with Agent-based integrations
+title: Introduction to Agent-based Integrations
 kind: documentation
 ---

-## Overview

-Being able to see all of your metrics from across your infrastructure is key within Datadog.
-There are currently three ways to get data into Datadog:

-1. Push data from the source to Datadog
-2. Crawl the data source's API
-3. Have the Datadog Agent pick up the information from the source

-This guide covers the latter option, providing the information needed to work with the Agent based integrations, also referred to as Checks.
-Checks make the Agent able to collect and send metrics, events and service checks to Datadog.

-## Create a new integration
+## Why create an Integration?

 While we do have guides to submit [custom metrics][1] via our [API][2] and [code instrumentation][3], it's possible you might want to see a certain source become an integration available in the [official core repository][4] and bundled into the Agent package.

 Overall, the largest deciding factor in what integrations we build is what our clients request.
-You have two options to propose an integration:
+There are two ways to propose an integration:

 * [Reach out to support@datadoghq.com][5] and tell us what metrics you would like to see from a given source.
 * Implement the integration yourself and submit the code to the [official extras repository][6].